William-IceMan/battleship_Game/ReadMe.txt

 =====================================================================
 			COMMAND TO RUN
 =====================================================================
 Use following command.
-For more information, see attached screenshot java -jar battleship-1.0.0.jar <Path of the input file>
+For more information, see attached screenshot(Output.png) java -jar battleship-1.0.0.jar <Path of the input file>

 <E.g Path of the input file>	D:\test-input-player1.txt